 There are times where you’ll want to play a turn ahead.
 What this means is potentially trading your Searing Totem into a 4 health minion on turn 5, so you can follow it up with a Fire Elemental and finish the minion off on turn 6.

 Warlock has arguably the best Hero Power in the game.
 The ability to gain card advantage is always a huge edge for players.
 This does lead Warlock to having fewer strong Basic class cards.
-You will notice as you go farther in Hearthstone that a deck like Handlock has very few Warlock cards, and instead utilizes the Hero Power and strong Neutral cards to compete.
 This doesn’t mean that Warlock has all bad cards, the class currently has multiple deck types spanning all styles of play: Aggro, Control, and Midrange.

 Standout Warlock Basic Cards